 Scoring podium at 1979 Le Mans 24 Hours

-During the late seventies and early eighties, Newman shifted to endurance racing and achieved notable success with podium finishes in Datsun/Nissan and Porsche race cars at Sebring, Daytona and Le Mans.
+During the late seventies and early eighties, Newman shifted to endurance racing and achieved notable success with podium finishes in Datsun/Nissan and Porsche race cars.

 Newman’s biggest success happened in 1979 at the world's greatest endurance race, the 24 Hours of Le Mans.
 Driving a Porsche 935 for Dick Barbour Racing and sharing a car with Rolf Stommelen and team owner Dick Barbour, Paul Newman was second overall what was a tremendous success for the 54-year-old actor.